 If the message isn't rejected, Gmail parses the consequence list for any conflicts.
 Matching conflicts are compiled in a conflicts list.
 Conflicts only arise if:

 Multiple consequences would change the primary route.
 There's a “change route” consequence that’s not a sub-consequence of an Add more recipients setting.

 Multiple consequences would change the primary envelope recipient.
 There's a “change envelope recipient” consequence that’s not a sub-consequence of an Add more recipients setting.

 Gmail evaluates the conflicts list to determine which of the conflicting consequences to apply.
 This is determined by the priority of the setting, measured by:

 Specificity—Locally-applied settings take precedence over inherited ones.
 Organization-specific settings take precedence over the default route.

-Creation date—Older settings take precedence over newer ones.
-Visually, any setting that’s higher on the Advanced settings page in the Admin Console has a higher priority when there's a conflict.
+Creation date—New settings take precedence over older ones.
+Visually, any setting that’s lower on the Advanced settings page in the Admin console has a higher priority when there's a conflict.

 Gmail applies the resulting consequences to the message, as well as any non-conflicting consequences from all settings.